 Everyone knows that Christmas lights and a tree are your pretty standard holiday decorations, but nowadays, people have come up with all sorts of creative ways to make their homes really stand out around this time of year.
 Best of all, you don’t need a huge decorating budget or extra space to put everything on display.
 One of the easiest and most impressive ways you can add a little more holiday flair to your home is by taking advantage of your windows!
-Here are just a few super simple yet gorgeous ways to bring a little Christmas magic to your windows this season.
+Here are just a few super simple yet gorgeous ways to bring a little Christmas magic to your windows this season and we left in some product links if you really love what you see!
+For quite a few of these you’ll want to pick up either window-friendly Command Hooks like these chic gold hooks, or some festive ribbon like this set of holiday-colored ribbon.

 Glass Ball Ornaments

 You can’t really go wrong with a few colorful glass balls and some pretty ribbon.
 Just tie each ball to a piece of ribbon, and use some tape or even a thumbtack if you want to secure it to the top area of the window.
-Check out these shimmering silver and gold ideas from How to Decorate and Cuckoo 4 Design.
+Depending on what your personal style is, you can grab these elegant silver and gold glass balls, or these more traditional but still chic red and white ones!

 Michael’s featured a decorative display that uses a garland right above the window.